“Is Bucky Barnes a victim or a villain?”

 In a viral Twitter thread, a real-life therapist detailed the issues with Bucky’s therapy scenes.
 The following quote stands out:

 the crimes that others used him for is abhorrent.
 The lack of trauma informed care as astounding in the way it is being framed that he has to atone for sins that weren’t his.
-Its clearly reinforcing the idea in his head in ep 2 when he says “HYDRA were my people".— Al Elizabeth (@MadeOfAwsm) April 4, 2021
+Its clearly reinforcing the idea in his head in ep 2 when he says “HYDRA were my people".— Al Elizabeth, LICSW, DSW (she/her) (@MadeOfAwsm) April 4, 2021

 Bucky’s therapist victim-blames her patient, participating in the narrative gaslight of the audience.
 This is one of the most egregious messages the MCU has ever espoused.
 For anyone who has suffered trauma or engaged with the sensitive project of mental health, it is painful to witness.

 Acknowledging trauma and seeking help for issues of mental health still carry great stigma.
 At the end of the day, TFATWS reaches a large number of people, many of whom are likely facing hardships of their own.
 Thus, the decision to broadcast therapy as a combative, invasive punishment that is all too willing to blame a patient is truly an irresponsible choice.

 By refusing to acknowledge Bucky’s pain or to focus on his healing, the show reinforces cruel and false real-world narratives about the roles victims play in their suffering, and about what blame should fall onto those who have been hurt.
 If the show was not prepared to discuss Bucky’s trauma, they should not have featured him at all.